HELLP syndrome: Treatment

 The only current recommended and most effective treatment is delivery of the baby, as the signs and symptoms diminish and gradually disappear following the delivery of the placenta.
 Prompt delivery is the only viable option in cases with multiorgan dysfunction or multiorgan failure, haemorrhage and considerable danger to the fetus.
 Certain medications are also used to target and alleviate specific symptoms.

 Corticosteroids are of unclear benefit, though there is tentative evidence that they can increase the mother's platelet count.

 Prognosis

 With treatment, maternal mortality is about 1 percent, although complications such as placental abruption, acute kidney injury, subcapsular liver hematoma, permanent liver damage, and retinal detachment occur in about 25% of women.
-Perinatal mortality (stillbirths plus death in infancy) is between 73 and 119 per 1000 babies of woman with HELLP, while up to 40% are small for gestational age.
+Perinatal mortality (stillbirths plus death in infancy) is between 73 and 119 per 1000 babies of women with HELLP syndrome, while up to 40% are small for gestational age.
 In general, however, factors such as gestational age are more important than the severity of HELLP in determining the outcome in the baby.